 When your users are all Local admin’s be my guest to change it to “users” but if you are reading my blogs often, you will know I really don’t like Local Admins.
 So changing this option to User is not going to work.

 Serviceui.exe to the rescue.
-Serviceui.exe makes sure when the app is being installed in the system context it can detect the user session and allow to interact with it.
+Serviceui.exe ensures that when the app is being installed in the system context, it can detect the user session and allow interaction with it.

 https://www.microsoft.com/en-us/download/details.aspx?id=54259